codingMustache/codingMustache/README.md

 ## Joke of the Day

-Thanks for explaining the word "many" to me.
-It means a lot.
+What is the leading cause of dry skin?
+Towels

 ## Daily Trivia

-What is the name of the process that sends one qubit of information using two bits of classical information?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. Quantum Teleportation
+ 1. Taiwan
- 2. Super Dense Coding
+ 2. China (People&#039;s Republic of)
- 3. Quantum Entanglement
+ 3. United States
- 4. Quantum Programming
+ 4. Germany

 <details>
   <summary>Answer</summary>
-  Quantum Teleportation
+  Taiwan
 </details>